 To avoid this situation, make sure you use the free trial to see if there are enough people in your area to make the service worth it before you pay.
 Judging by this story, this is not always clear.
 If you're on the fence about it, I would recommend that you err on the side of caution and not go for the paid subscription.
 Historically, Zoosk has not been known to offer refunds for this sort of complaint.

 As with any online dating experience, you can gain a lot of peace of mind by slowing down and educating yourself before you sign up or get into a paid subscription.
 It's especially important to remember that everything on Zoosk' site is designed to turn you into a paying customer, from their ads to what they will and won't show you.
-You can control your relationship with them much better by seeing what other members have said about Zoosk, seeing how they rank next to other top dating sites, and checking out the fine print on their FAQ pages.
+You can control your relationship with them much better by seeing what other members have said about Zoosk, seeing how they rank, and checking out the fine print on their FAQ pages.
 Then, when you're ready to get into a serious relationship with them, you'll be informed and empowered.

 Have you had a bad experience with Zoosk or another online dating service?
 Maybe you found the love of your live?
 Make your voice heard and submit a review today!